 Furniture and Household Items: A variety of used furniture is available in Cambridge.
 MIT's newspaper, Tech Talk, lists items for sale, as do various local papers.
 The MIT Furniture Exchange in Cambridge is also a good place to buy used furniture.
 For more information, call 617-253-4293 go to the website.

 Boston and its surrounding communities are connected by a public transportation system of trains and buses called the MBTA.
 The four subway lines are the Blue, Green, Red, and Orange, and there is also an extensive bus system.
 The T (trains and buses) operates between 5:30 a.m. and 12:30 a.m.
-The train costs $2.50, and bus fare is $2.00.
-There is reduced fare available by purchasing a Charlie Card.
 The MBTA also operates an extensive commuter rail (train) system to surrounding suburbs; prices vary according to distance traveled.
 Monthly MBTA passes can be purchased at many subway stations, as well as the Parking and Transportation Office at MIT, during the last four working days of each month.
-For train and bus schedules and directions, go to the MBTA website.
+For train and bus fares, schedules and directions, go to the MBTA website.

 Families must bring medical records for their children to prove they have been immunized.
 Massachusetts requires proof of immunization for children before they can enroll in school or participate in child care programs.

-MIT-sponsored child care centers are available on campus for children aged 18 months to 5 years and offer full-time and part-time programs.
-Some centers also offer infant care.
+MIT-sponsored child care centers are available on campus for infants and children up to 5 years and offer full-time and part-time programs.
 Because there is a waiting list that can be up to one year or longer, it is important to make contact before arrival.
 For more information, contact: